 General

 A.1.
-Shipments of bulk used oil shipped directly from the facility to facilities that burn the used oil as fuel shall meet the specification requirements of R315-15.1.2 of the Utah Administrative Code prior to shipment.
-Only used determined to meet the specifications requirements of R315-15.1.2 of the Utah Administrative Code shall be transferred into tank RFO-26.
+Bulk shipments of used oil shipped directly from the facility to facilities that burn the used oil as fuel shall meet the specification requirements of R315-15.1.2 of the Utah Administrative Code prior to shipment.

 B. Tank Lock-Down Procedure

 B.1.
-Used oil day tanks will be tested individually, with batches not to exceed 22,000 gallons.
+Used oil tanks will be tested individually.
 The operator shall “lock down” the tank valve so that used oil cannot be added or removed from the tank.
-The operator shall record the time the tank was locked down and volume of used oil in the facility’s operating record.
-A representative sample will be collected from the tank and sent to a Utah certified laboratory for analysis.
+The operator shall record the time and date that the tank was locked down and other information required by this Permit on the tank record.
+Used oil samples must be analyzed by a Utah certified laboratory for the methods utilized.

 B.2.
+Facility management shall review, verify, and document the analytical results to determine if the used oil has met or failed to meet the specification requirements of R315-15-1.3 (UAC prior to shipment of the this oil from the facility.

-The operator may remove the lock on the tank after management review and approval of the sample analytical results and pump the oil from the tank into RFO 26 for storage or a used oil transportation vehicle for delivery to the customer/re-refinery.
-The operator shall record the time the lock was removed and the volume of oil removed from the tank in the operating record.
+B.3.
+The operator shall record the time and date that the lock was removed from the tank in the operating record.

 C. Tank Sampling Procedure (Recirculation Method